-The following section (Section 11) of the Report provides data on equivalised household income in 2014 after tax, social security contributions and an imputed housing costs have been deducted.
+The following section (Section 11) of the Report provides data on equivalised household income in 2017 after tax, social security contributions and imputed housing costs have been deducted.
 The income remaining after these deductions is the amount of money left to buy goods and services, often termed disposable income.
 Although income data alone will never provide a perfect indication of a household's quality of life, calculating income net of social security, income tax and housing costs is a commonly used income measure of household wealth and living standards.

-Equivalised income net of social security, income tax and housing costs figures have been used to calculate the income indicators presented within the Guernsey Indicators of Poverty Report (available at www.gov.gg/indicators).
+Equivalised income net of social security, income tax and housing costs has been used to calculate the income indicators presented within the Guernsey Indicators of Poverty Report (available at www.gov.gg/indicators).

-The housing cost, in these calculations has been imputed as the actual cost of housing within individual households is not known; however, the tenure type and property size is known and can be combined with data on average rental and purchase prices to estimate the housing costs for privately rented and owner occupied properties with a mortgage.
+The housing cost in these calculations has been imputed as the actual cost of housing within individual households is not known; however, the tenure type and property size is known and can be combined with data on average rental and purchase prices to estimate the housing costs for privately rented and owner occupied properties with a mortgage.

-For those properties which are rented either through the States of Guernsey or Guernsey Housing Association, housing costs have been calculated according to the rental values for property type as set by the States of Guernsey.
+For those properties which are rented either through the States of Guernsey or Guernsey Housing Association, housing costs have been calculated according to the rental values for property type as set by the States of Guernsey or Guernsey Housing Association.

-Please note that in the case of those households which have been identified as owner occupier without a mortgage no housing cost has been deducted from these incomes.
-See Appendix 13.2 for more detail.
+Please note that in the case of those households which have been identified as owner occupied without a mortgage no housing cost has been deducted from these incomes.
+See Appendix for more detail.

-The mean household income net of social security, income tax and housing costs (equivalised) was £41,147 (£791 per week) and the median household income net of social security, income tax and housing costs (equivalised) was £31,091 (£598 per week) in 2014 see Table 11.1.1.
+The mean household income net of social security, income tax and housing costs (equivalised) was £42,440 (£816 per week) and the median household income net of social security, income tax and housing costs (equivalised) was £32,434 (£624 per week) in 2017 see Table 11.1.1.
+This represents a 2.8% increase in the equivalent mean household income of £41,292 in 2014 and a 4.2% increase in the median household income in 2014 of £31,124.